The-Known-Galaxy/archives/sith/persons_of_interest/darth_cognus/darth_cognus.md

 Inside the prison, she crossed paths with Dark Jedi Set Harth, who suffered humiliation yet was allowed to escape.
 Darth Bane arrived shortly thereafter, and following The Huntress' request for him to impart the ways of the Dark Side, accepted her as his apprentice.
 As Darth Cognus on Ambria, named for her prescient abilities, her training commenced.
-Darth Zannah, Bane’s other apprentice, traveled to the planet to challenge him for the title of Sith Master.
+Darth Zannah, Baneâ€™s other apprentice, traveled to the planet to challenge him for the title of Sith Master.
 Later, Cognus ascended to the role of Sith Master and secretly mentored an apprentice, who was eventually dispatched adhering to the "Rule of Two".

 # Early life

 An Iktotchi assassin, she possessed abilities far more refined than those of her peers.
 She honed her skills in telepathy and precognition, developing foresight greater than any other and eventually mastered the ability to manipulate visions and glimpse possible futures.
 Her career as an assassin was exemplary; she completed every mission without fail and rarely suffered injuries.

 # Doan missions

 The Huntress was engaged by the Royal family of Doan for two separate contracts.
-The first was to assassinate a mining organization leader, partially responsible for Princess Serra’s husband's death.
+The first was to assassinate a mining organization leader, partially responsible for Princess Serraâ€™s husband's death.
 Upon arrival in Doan, The Huntress identified a Jedi among them.
 Leveraging surprise, she swiftly shot down Gelba, the leader.
 Subsequently, she tackled the rest of the miners, and a Jedi weakened by her force-suppression ability.